jmaronas/DecoupledBayesianCalibration.pytorch/README.md

 # BayesianDeepModelCalibration.pytorch
 Code for reproducing some of the experiments of the Preprint Work named Calibration of Deep Probabilistic Models with Decoupled Bayesian Neural Networks.
 Follow the instructions.
+Link for supplementary material for details on the results presented in the work (for instance the number used to compute the average values) is [here](https://github.com/jmaronas/DecoupledBayesianCalibration.pytorch/blob/master/APENDICE.pdf)

 ## Important